weiiiiweiiii/BreakSpace/README.md

 # breakspace

-Consists of prototype program of a simple text editor (Python 2.7)
+Consists of prototype program of a simple text editor.
+(Python 2.7)